flyhighrishi/theabhinavdas.github.io/_posts/2018/2018-05-13-how-to-issue-erc20-tokens-and-launch-an-ico.md

 comments: true
 ---

 Ethereum is a very powerful platform for building dApps (decentralized apps).
-For those that are confused about issuing tokens, they have a detailed solidity contract that can do exactly this on their webiste ([here](https://www.ethereum.org/token)).
-Let us walk through this sample code first.
+For those that are confused about issuing tokens, they have a detailed solidity contract that can do exactly this on their website ([here](https://www.ethereum.org/token)).
+Let us walk through the available sample code first.

+### MVC (Minimum Viable Contract)

 ```solidity
 pragma solidity ^0.4.20;